Wednesday, 6 August 2025

 Timekeeping

-This session began on May 15th, 2025with the player characters adventuring for 2 days until May 16th.
-Downtime for these characters begins the next day.
+This session began on July 17th, 2025with the player characters adventuring until July 21st.
+Downtime for these characters begins the 22nd.

 Player Characters Present